TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Once `$report_confirmation_percentage%` of stalwarts concur on the report's validity, it is closed.
 For confirmed reports:

--   The violating user loses `$reporting_penalty_post` (post report) or `$reporting_penalty_misbehaviour` (user report) karma points, along with an equivalent amount of credits.
+-   The violating user loses `$reporting_penalty_post` (post report) or `$reporting_penalty_misbehaviour` (user report) rewards, along with an equivalent amount of credits.
--   The reporter receives half of this penalty as karma points.
+-   The reporter receives half of this penalty as rewards.

-If stalwarts dismiss the report, the reporter loses half the penalty as credits and karma points.
+If stalwarts dismiss the report, the reporter loses half the penalty as credits and rewards.
-In both cases, participating stalwarts share karma points from the penalty fee, capped at `$stalwart_moderation_reward`.
+In both cases, participating stalwarts share rewards from the penalty fee, capped at `$stalwart_moderation_reward`.

 ## Governance